Step 4

 3. Hone your pitch and materials.

-Step 1: Clean up your Online Branding.
+Clean up your Online Branding.

 The first things an investor will see when you contact them regarding a fundraise are your email, your elevator pitch, and/or your pitch deck.
 The next thing they will likely do is visit your company website, your LinkedIn page, and your social media.
 They may also google you and/or your company, looking for videos or recent media.
 All of these things come together to create their first impression of your personal and company brands.